 ...
 Read more important thing I can say about our school is that we have excellent leadership.
 Our principal is involved and truly cares about the children in his building.
 He's a wonderful man.
 It is because of him that the staff in the building also do a tremendous job.
 Our district has a wonderful Special Ed. dept. that extends the district, as well as magnet classes to challenge the excellerated students.
 Only concerns are with districts ability to look to the future and prepare for it.
 We have to do things that are hard now, in order to prepare for future generations.
 Read less

-* In 2011-2012 Pennsylvania used the Pennsylvania System of State Assessments (PSSA) to test students in grades 3 through 8 and 11 in math and reading, in grades 5, 8 and 11 in writing, and in grades 4, 8 and 11 in science.
-The results for reading, writing and math are displayed on GreatSchools profiles.
-The PSSA is a standards-based test, which means it measures how well students are mastering specific skills defined for each grade by the state of Pennsylvania.
-The goal is for all students to score at or above proficient on the test.
+* In 2011-2012 Wisconsin used the Wisconsin Student Assessment System (WSAS), which includes the WKCE and WAA, to test students in grades 3 through 8 and 10 in math and reading, and in grades 4, 8 and 10 in language arts, science and social studies.
+The WSAS is a standards-based test, which means it measures how well students are mastering specific skills defined for each grade by the state of Wisconsin.
+The goal is for all students to score at or above the proficient level.

 Students per teacher:

 Early Childhood Special Needs, Speech/Language Pathologists